Tan Kim Ching: The Larut Wars and Pangkor Treaty

-Political career
+Civil career

 In 1860 the Hokkien Huay Kuan was established in the premises of the Thian Hock Keng at Telok Ayer Street and Tan was installed as its first leader.
 He held the position of president for 30 years.
 He was especially noted for his establishment of a marriage registry for the Hokkiens.

 In 1864, he was elected to the grand jury as one of five Chinese members on the jury.

 In 1865 he was made a Justice of the Peace by the British Straits Settlements government.